All Episodes

 And I said, I once asked Mr. Buckley if he ever envisioned the day where conservatism was the vastly dominant political ideology in the country, not just the way people live, but the way they vote.

-And it the question took him aback.
+And the question took him aback.

 He never considered that would be the case.

-He said, any person, any organization, any group that is not conservative will by definition be liberal.
+He said, any person, any organization, any group that is not conservative will, by definition, be liberal.

 And what that means is that conservatism is an active intellectual pursuit.

-It requires a constant uh vigilance.
+It requires a constant vigilance.

 Liberalism is the most gutless choice you can make.